-Hedging activities expose the Corporation to the risk of financial loss and counter-party risk.
+Hedging activities expose the Corporation to the risk of financial loss and counter party risk

-From time to time, the Corporation may enter into physical or financial agreements to receive fixed prices on its oil and natural gas production, which is intended to mitigate the effect of commodity price volatility and support the Corporation's capital budgeting and expenditure plans.
+From time to time, the Corporation may enter into agreements to receive fixed prices or derivative contracts on its oil and natural gas production to offset the risk of revenue losses if commodity prices decline.
 However, to the extent that the Corporation engages in price risk management activities to protect itself from commodity price declines, it may also be prevented from realizing the full benefits of price increases above the levels of the derivative instruments used to manage price risk.
 In addition, the Corporation's hedging arrangements may expose it to the risk of financial loss in certain circumstances, including instances in which:

-- production falls short of the contracted volumes or prices fall significantly lower than projected; - there is a widening of price-basis differentials between delivery points for production and the delivery point assumed in the contractual arrangement; - counterparties to the contractual arrangements or other price risk management contracts fail to perform under those arrangements; or - a sudden unexpected event materially impacts oil and natural gas prices.
+- production falls short of the hedged volumes or prices fall significantly lower than projected; - there is a widening of price-basis differentials between delivery points for production and the delivery point assumed in the hedge arrangement; - the counterparties to the hedging arrangements or other price risk management contracts fail to perform under those arrangements; or - a sudden unexpected event materially impacts oil or natural gas prices.